bladeolson/voight_cluster/README.md

 ## License

-Part of the Zen cluster project.
+Part of the VOIGHT CLUSTER project.